leios/leios.github.io/TBA/2015-10-10-simuleios.md

 Twitch is a platform used by gamers all over the world to watch each other play games in real time.
 For many professional streamers, Twitch offers a way for individuals to make a career out of doing what they love: playing video games.
 For the past few months, I have spent my time on Twitch.tv doing what I love: computational physics.
 I thought it would be interesting to write up my current thoughts on the matter and come back to it in a year's time to see if they have changed.

 ## Content of stream ##
-We do physics on my channel.
+We do computational science on my channel.
 Real physics, not game physics.
 In terms of programming content: I don't care about applications, web development, security or any other big CS topics.
 I only care about one thing: learning physics algorithms.
 This means that even in terms of other programmers on Twitch, my channel is a bit of an outlier.

 Am I an uber programmer?
 No. Am I a fantastic physicist?
 No. Am I a good streamer?
 Not really.
 Why do people watch?
 I don't really know, but I like to think that we learn things every day on my channel.